m040601/my-awesome-stars/README.md

 - [takeover.sh](https://github.com/marcan/takeover.sh) - Wipe and reinstall a running Linux system via SSH, without rebooting.
 You know you want to.
 - [ssh-allow-friend](https://github.com/flplv/ssh-allow-friend) - A shell script to temporary allow ssh logins for friends
 - [newsbeuter-configuration](https://github.com/Digital-Contraptions-Imaginarium/newsbeuter-configuration) - I publish in this repository the configuration I use for the Newsbeuter news reader.
+- [A6-ESP8266-breakout](https://github.com/skorokithakis/A6-ESP8266-breakout) - A breakout board that includes an ESP8266 and an A6 GSM module, for easily making GSM-enabled applications (mirror)
 - [bin-pub](https://github.com/vain/bin-pub) - Public ~/bin
 - [gitary](https://github.com/vain/gitary) - A simple diary using Git as its backend
 - [link_handler](https://github.com/Docbroke/link_handler) - dmenu based link handler, which gives option to open link with... (link grabed from primary/clipboard)